-If you get a new job in local government, or with an employer who offers membership of the LGPS, you must tell RBKC Pensions in writing by emailing pensions@rbkc.gov.uk.
+If you get a new job in local government, or with an employer who offers membership of the LGPS, you must tell RBKC Pensions in writing.
 Your RBKC LGPS pension is usually not affected.

-If you are receiving a tier three ill health pension, you must let your former employer know if you start any paid work.
+If you are receiving a tier three ill health pension,

+you must let your former employer know if you start any paid work.